 The Arm application note provides a lot of fundamental and useful information.
 The concepts covered though are general concepts and are provided from the perspective of a tool vendor.
 This helps a lot in our understanding, but it is also useful to have the perspective of a microcontroller vendor.
 As I mentioned earlier, there have been several recent announcements for TrustZone based microcontrollers but one of the first to market was the Microchip SAML11.
 As part of the launch, Microchip developed a security reference guide to help developers understand the programming model and how to develop software using TrustZone.
 I recommend that you review the guide which is located here.

 Tip #6 – Attend a webinar on TrustZone

 A webinar can be a great way to get a quick overview and see a few technology demonstrations.
 A webinar typically runs about an hour and often includes time for questions and answers.
 In case you are wondering where you can watch a TrustZone webinar, I’m going to be hosting a free webinar entitled “Securing the IoT with Arm® TrustZone® for the Cortex®-M” on November 28th, 2018.
 You can register for the webinar here.
 If it is past the run date, you will still be able to register to get access to the recording.

-Tip #7 – Take the TrustZone Technology Primer
+Tip #7 – Take a TrustZone Course

 Whether you like it or not, the Armv8-M is here and with it the TrustZone security extension.
 TrustZone will forever change the way that developers’ architect and implement their embedded software.
 One could argue that there is still plenty of time before it becomes necessary to learn TrustZone.
 The fact though is that it is coming far faster than one may realize and the worst time to try to understand TrustZone and its security model is when a team is under pressure to deliver a product.
 Take the initiative and start digging deeper today, so that when you need TrustZone skills in the future, you are already armed and ready.